Examba

+Examba is a village located in the Belagavi district of the Indian state of Karnataka.

+History

-Examba is a village located in the Belagavi district of Karnataka, India.
-Before becoming the Town Panchayath Council (TPC) in 2015, it was Gram Panchayath since from 1956.
-Historically, it was an important center during the rule of the Ratta dynasty in the 11th century, who made it a hub of their political and cultural activities.
-Inscription of Examba mention that the Ratta kings visited Examba and performed ritual abhisheka (Anointing rituals) ceremonies at local Jain Basadi, indicating the village’s significance as a Jain religious site in medieval Karnataka and also historical records say that there were many Jain Basadi's present during the rule of Rattas.
+Historically, it was an important center during the rule of the Ratta dynasty in the 11th century, who made it a hub of political and cultural activities.

+Inscriptions mention that the Ratta kings visited Examba and performed ritual abhisheka (anointing rituals) at local Jain Basadi, indicating the village's significance as a Jain religious site in medieval Karnataka.
+Historical records say that many Jain Basadis were present during the rule of Rattas.

-The historical name of Examba was Ekkasambige, recorded during the rule of the Jain kingdoms in Karnataka.
+The historical name was Ekkasambige, recorded during the rule of the Jain kingdoms.

+It became a Gram Panchayath since from 1956.
+It became the Town Panchayath Council (TPC) in 2015.